 Requirement for PPE will be identified while performing risk assessments.

 Each manager is responsible for ensuring that risk assessments are documented and approved in their area.
-Staff have a responsibility for collaborating with their manager in documenting a risk assessment specific to their work environment/ activity.
+Staff have a responsibility for collaborating with their manager in documenting a risk assessment.

-This assessment will identify all the control measures that will be required to minimise employee exposure to COVID 19, including the use of PPE.
+This assessment will identify all the control measures that will be required to minimise employee and student exposure to COVID 19, including the use of PPE.

 Where PPE has been highlighted as a control measure, employees will need be trained on its proper use and disposal.